milafrerichs/new-mila-frerichs/content/newsletter/weekly-notes.md

 ![](https://res.cloudinary.com/civicvision/image/upload/f_auto,q_auto,w_auto,dpr_auto,c_limit/milafrerichs.com/newsletter/data-viz/subway-commute-nyc.jpg)

-Nice visualization from the New York Times about your subway commute.
+Nice visualization from the New York Times about your subway commute in New York.
 I always love transportation visualizations.
 You can do so much with these datasets.

 The [data](http://web.mta.info/developers/data/archives.html) is Open Data from the M.T.A.